 Earned Minutes = Actual Parts * Ideal Cycle Time / 60

-Actual number of pieces made
+Actual are the number of pieces made.

-Ideal Cycle Time is looked up in the Cycle Times Table according to Planned Operator Count, Product, and Line.
+Ideal Cycle Time is looked up in the Cycle Times table according to Planned Operator Count, Product, and Line.